epochtalk/epochtalk_server/CONTRIBUTIONS.md

 * Commit code using [Angular Commit Message](https://gist.github.com/brianclements/841ea7bffdb01346392c) conventions.

+  This is important because this project uses Semantic Release to create versioned releases, which requires adherence to Angular Commit conventions.

 * Write documentation

   View the [Documentation](#Documentation overview) section of this document for a